- Children Diagnosed With Cancer: Financial and Insurance Issues

 - HIPAA helps protect anyone left out of group health coverage after COBRA has run out.
 If you are eligible and act within 63 days of losing COBRA coverage, HIPAA guarantees that you can buy some type of coverage and that you will have a choice of at least 2 options.
 But it’s important to know that no one will notify you that you are eligible or of the 63-day time limit.
 Contact your state insurance department or commission to find out what’s available to you, or call us.

-For more information about HIPAA visit our Web site or call and ask for What is HIPAA?
+The Affordable Care Act now governs some of the issues and limitations that were under HIPAA before.
+For more information about HIPAA visit our website or call and ask for What Is HIPAA?
 You can also contact your state department or commission of insurance.
 Go the “To learn more” section for contact information.

 The Family and Medical Leave Act of 1993